Mathiasotnes/TTK4145/Exercise_1/result.md

 Check out foo.go.
 I runs two go-routines outside the main-routine which sends requests to a server which does either incrementing or decreasing to completion to avoid race conditions.

+# 5: Bounded buffer

+Check out main.go.
+Needed to make a channel with a length of 5.
+Note that the consumer routine sleeps for a second at the start to let the buffer accumulate some values.